 Next to the kitchen is the vegetable garden, under a spreading plum tree.
 “It produces very dark black little plums that make wonderful chutneys,” said Belinda.

 “This is the bit I fiddle in mostly.
 I grow cannelloni and broad beans, that I love to use fresh in dishes.”
 Rhubarb, horseradish, gooseberries, lots of tomatoes, potatoes, strawberries, raspberries, loganberries, celery, herbs, squash, courgettes and ‘salad stuff’, jostle for space in beds and growing sacks and chillis and aubergines grow in the greenhouse.

-If you would like to see the gardens for yourself - book a stay at Brook House which offers a range of self catering accommodation.
+If you would like to see the gardens for yourself - book a stay at Brook House on the Isle of Wight, which offers a range of self-catering accommodation.